kcri-tz/sans/README.md

 You may want to make the binary (*SANS*) accessible via your *PATH* variable.

-If Bifrost should be used, change the SANS makefile accordingly (easy to see how).
+Optional: If Bifrost should be used, change the SANS makefile accordingly (easy to see how).
 Please note the installation instructions regarding the default maximum *k*-mer size of Bifrost in its README.
 If during the compilation, the Bifrost library files are not found, make sure that the corresponding folder is found as include path by the C++ compiler.
 You may have to add `-I/usr/local/include` (with the corresponding folder) to the compiler flags in the makefile.
+We also recommend to have a look at the [FAQs of Bifrost](https://github.com/pmelsted/bifrost#faq).

 ## Usage: